rwsite/updatepulse-server/README.md

 ## Introduction

 UpdatePulse Server allows developers to provide updates for plugins & themes not hosted on `wordpress.org` (if not compliant with the GPLv2 or later, for example), or for generic packages unrelated to WordPress altogether.
 It also allows to control the updates with license.
 Package updates may be either uploaded directly, or hosted in a Version Control System, public or private, with the latest version of packages stored either locally or in the Cloud.
-It supports Bitbucket, Github, Gitlab, and self-hosted installations of Gitlab for package updates ; S3 compatible service providers are supported for package storage.
+It supports Bitbucket, Github, Gitlab, and self-hosted installations of Gitlab for package updates; S3 compatible service providers are supported for package storage.

 **The `main` branch contains a beta version of UpdatePulse Server.
 The `dev` branch contains an alpha version of UpdatePulse Server.
 For stable versions, please use releases.**